rossllewellyn/rossllewellyn/README.md

 I'm an enthusiastic Software Developer with a background in Electronics and Embedded Systems, eager to explore new technologies, connect with my peers, and push myself to learn.

-My interests include working up a sweat in the gym with weightlifting, watching Formula 1 races (often in despair at my Fantasy Formula 1 team), and getting creative by painting miniatures.
+My interests include weightlifting, watching Formula 1 races (often in despair at my Fantasy Formula 1 team), and getting creative by painting miniatures.

 ### Technologies and tools I enjoy working with